Rayvhiz/mc-server-runner/README.md

-# Minecraft Server Runner for Forge servers on Linux
+# Minecraft Server Runner for Linux

 ## Description
-The script starts, stops and restarts a Minecraft Forge server, if it crashes.
+The script starts, stops and restarts a Minecraft server, if it crashes.
 This script was made to make my friends life easier.

 ## Prerequisite
-1. A Minecraft Forge server
+1. A Minecraft Forge, Fabric or Spigot server
-2. Java
+2. Java 8 for Minecraft v1.16.5 and lower OR Java 16 for Minecraft v1.17.0 and higher
 3. Screen
     - Run `sudo apt update && apt-get install screen` to install Screen
     - Run `screen --version` to check if Screen installed succesfully